 Michael Landy’s video of his 2001 performance Breakdown documents the artist’s demolition of all his person possessions and examines contemporary society’s obsession with consumerism.
 Katie Creyts explores the concept of self-worth in her sculptural piece Dowry, a wedding dress made from old shopping receipts.
 Peter Simensky’s project Neutral Capital Collection is a mobile gallery containing artworks purchased using currency of his own making, thereby creating a critical intervention in the market driven art world

 The exhibition will examine a range of issues inherent in the concept of value, including alternative currencies and economies, expressions of self-worth, and expressions of values that are priceless.
-Other artworks presented in the exhibition include Melissa Brown’s mixed media print, Zero Dollar; Pete Driessen’s List of Loan Office Comments; Heather Hart’s interactive installation, Trading Post IV, Christian Jankowski’s video Kunsmarkt TV; Caitlin Karokzak’s painting Gilded Leper; Mark Lombardi’s drawing, George Francorero, Bank of Bloomfield and State Bank of Chatham, New Jersey; Eric Lunde’s mixed media piece, The Flat is World; Tim Portlock’s digital image of North Las Vegas; Yumi Janairo Roth’s sculpture, 10000dwt (Pennyweights); Sebastiao Salgado’s photographs of the Serra Pelada Gold Mine; Nari Ward’s mixed media piece, Third World Bank, and Caroline Woolard’s Work Dress.
+Other artworks presented in the exhibition include Melissa Brown’s mixed media print, Zero Dollar; Pete Driessen’s List of Loan Office Comments; Heather Hart’s interactive installation, Trading Post IV, Christian Jankowski’s video Kunsmarkt TV; Caitlin Karokzak’s painting Gilded Leper; Mark Lombardi’s drawing, George Francorero, Bank of Bloomfield and State Bank of Chatham, New Jersey; Eric Lunde’s mixed media piece, The Flat is World; Tim Portlock’s digital image of North Las Vegas; Martha Rosler’s photomontage Cleaning the Drapes; Yumi Janairo Roth’s sculpture, 10000dwt (Pennyweights); Sebastiao Salgado’s photographs of the Serra Pelada Gold Mine; Nari Ward’s mixed media piece, Third World Bank, and Caroline Woolard’s Work Dress.

 In conjunction with the exhibition, TCNJ School of Arts and Communication is hosting a lecture and separate panel discussion that will examine the topics of value, worth, and currency through the lens of different academic disciplines and perspectives.
-The panel discussion will precede the opening of the exhibition on Wednesday, March 20 at 4:00 p.m. and will feature TCNJ faculty from a variety of disciplines and will In addition, David Rago, an alumni of The College of New Jersey, and Suzanne Perrault, owners of Rago Arts and Auction Center in New Jersey, will be presenting on the valuation of art, how valuation has changed over time, and how the economic market has taken a toll on art.
+The panel discussion will precede the opening of the exhibition on Wednesday, March 20 at 4:00 p.m. and will feature TCNJ faculty from a variety of disciplines.
+In addition, David Rago, an alumnus of The College of New Jersey, and Suzanne Perrault, owners of Rago Arts and Auction Center in New Jersey, will be presenting on the valuation of art, how valuation has changed over time, and how the economic market has taken a toll on art.
 Mr. Rago and Ms. Perrault are featured appraisers on the PBS series “Antiques Roadshow,” appear at major shows and conferences across the country, and have published a number of works in their fields.
-Their free and open to the public presentation will be on Friday, April 12 from 11:30 a.m. to 12:30 p.m. in the Mayo Concert Hall.
+Their presentation will be on Friday, April 12 from 11:30 a.m. to 12:30 p.m. in the Mayo Concert Hall.
+The exhibition and all related programs are free and open to the public.

 TCNJ Art Gallery is located in the Arts and Interactive Multimedia Building (AIMM) on the campus at 2000 Pennington Road in Ewing.
 The gallery is open to the public free of charge Tuesdays, Wednesdays, and Thursdays from 12:00 until 7:00, and Sundays from 1:00 until 3:00.
 For more information about exhibitions and programs at the TCNJ Art Gallery and for directions and parking, visit tcnj.edu/artgallery or call 609-771-2633.
 Exhibitions at TCNJ are funded in part by the Mercer County Cultural and Heritage Commission through funding from the Mercer County Board of Chosen Freeholders and the New Jersey State Council on the Arts/Department of State, a partner agency of the National Endowment for the Arts.